General Dynamics F-16 in 1/72 scale : kit review & modelling reports of old Revell kit

 Beginning 1990s followed 12 second hand F-16A/B aircraft and even half a dozen Russian Sukhoi Flankers despite a arms boycot in 2003.
 Bad economic conditions grounded many aircraft in the air force fleet.
 In 2010 the USA agreed to deliver another 24 ex-USAF F-16 Block 32 aircraft.

 Other newer aircraft were also ordered and delivered such as Korean T-50 jet trainers.
 It is expected that Sukhoi SU-35 Flankers will follow.
 The airforce has a large variety of aircraft with over 37,000 personnel and a dozen air bases spread over the large archipel.

 Another model of the Indonesian F-16 fleet was made, now using the old ESCI F-16B kit #9028 also briefly described on the very first page 1...

 The ESCI F-16B will be made in another sort of "Blue Spot" Indonesian AF scheme of a F-16B Block 15 with Pratt and Whitney F100 engine and initial (small) main intake.
 Decals came from AZTEC set 72-208.

-The assembly started and the rear of the intake tunnel was cut open to deepen a bit the intake.
-(Later on I decided to add an intake cover).
+The assembly started and the rear of the intake tunnel was cut open to deepen a bit the intake. (though later on I decided to simply add an intake cover).